farmerbb/Notepad/README.md

 A simple, bare-bones, no-frills note taking app

-<b>Features:</b>
+== Features ==

-&bull; Quickly create and save plain-text notes
+* Quickly create and save plain-text notes

-&bull; Optionally create rich-text notes using Markdown or HTML (Android 5.0+)
+* Optionally create rich-text notes using Markdown or HTML (Android 5.0+)

-&bull; Beautiful, easy-to-use UI with Material Design elements
+* Beautiful, easy-to-use UI with Material Design elements

-&bull; Dual-pane view for tablets
+* Dual-pane view for tablets

-&bull; Share notes to and receive text from other apps
+* Share notes to and receive text from other apps

-&bull; Auto-saves drafts
+* Auto-saves drafts

-&bull; View Mode for notes with clickable links
+* View Mode for notes with clickable links

-&bull; Sort notes by date or by name
+* Sort notes by date or by name

-&bull; Keyboard shortcuts for common actions (see below)
+* Keyboard shortcuts for common actions (see below)

-&bull; Integration with Google Now "note to self"
+* Integration with Google Now "note to self"

-&bull; Import and export notes to external storage (Android 4.4+)
+* Import and export notes to external storage (Android 4.4+)

-&bull; Zero permissions and absolutely zero ads
+* Zero permissions and absolutely zero ads

-&bull; Open-source
+* Open-source

-<b>Keyboard shortcuts</b>
+=== Keyboard shortcuts ===

 Search+M: launch Notepad from any application